raid5/acts_as_scribe/README.markdown

 ActsAsScribe
 ============
 A simple Rails 3 gem that allows you to keep history of user activities/actions.
-By default, `create` and `destroy` is tracked for models.
+By default, `create` and `destroy` are tracked for models.
 A common use for collecting user actions is to provide a public timeline.

 > Scribe (From Wikipedia, the free encyclopedia):
 "A scribe was traditionally a person who could read and write.
 This usually indicated secretarial and administrative duties such as dictation and keeping business, judicial, and history records for kings, nobles, temples, and cities."